-Good drivers keep their eyes and mind on the road, not on the things surrounding them.
-On the plus side, you can always cut down on distractions.
+There are ways you can cut down on distractions while driving.
 You also have ways to improve your driving skills and driving record so you, too, can enjoy the exclusive deals good drivers can often get on auto insurance.

-Compare plenty of great deals on auto insurance by entering your ZIP in our FREE tool found on this page!
+Compare plenty of great deals on auto insurance by entering your zip code in our FREE tool below!